 The Sustaining and Increasing Access to Care in Rural Communities Learning Collaborative, hosted by Capital Link and the National Association of Community Health Centers (NACHC), was concluded in Spring 2022 and explored community needs, growth planning, and financing options for health centers serving rural communities.
-Through a series of four 60-minute interactive webinars from February-April 2021, this Learning Collaborative will address challenges and opportunities FQHCs face in communities experiencing hospital distress and closure; examine the impact of telehealth on care delivery; and address financial capacity, sustainability, facility planning, and financing options for FQHCs seeking to expand their impact in rural America.
+Through a series of four 90-minute interactive webinars, this Learning Collaborative addresses challenges and opportunities FQHCs face in communities experiencing hospital distress and closure; examine the impact of telehealth on care delivery; and address financial capacity, sustainability, and financing options for FQHCs seeking to expand their impact in rural America.
 We plan to offer this Collaborative again in early 2023.

-Session 3 (April 7, 2021): Enhancing Access through Telehealth
+Session 3: Enhancing Rural Health Access through Telehealth

 This session will review challenges and opportunities related to telehealth in rural areas.
 It will provide fresh status update on broadband (USDA or FCC) access, as well as CMS and state reimbursement and flexibilities.
 We will consider NACHC’s State Affairs Telehealth State Guide as a resource and review other available telehealth resources.
 During the session, we will also provide examples of innovative ways health centers are utilizing telehealth and virtual engagement with patients and conduct a group discussion on participants’ experiences with telehealth thus far.

 Session 4: Growth Planning & Capital Resources for Health Centers Serving Rural Communities